internetarchive/iaux-book-actions/README.md

 ## Usage

 1. Click the "Use this Template" button in GitHub to create a new repository based on this one.
-2. Clone your new repo and update the things below:
+2. Clone your new repo and update the things below.

 ### Things to update in your copy
 1. Remove this section